 What Is the Job Demand for Watershed Managers?

 As urban development grows to cope with increasing human population, there will be greater demand for waterways management.
 International obligations on environmental protection also means a focus on more clean water, but a changing climate which has seen drought and flood across the country means local governments will focus on this area extensively in the coming decade.
-Therefore, BLS expects demand for all regional planners to increase 6% in the coming decade, around the average of all jobs in the US.
-Demand will vary depending on building work, but watershed management is likely to see stability.
+Therefore, the job demand for all regional planners is projected to increase 8% between 2020 and 2030.* Demand will vary depending on building work, but watershed management is likely to see stability.

 What Are the Education Requirements to Become a Watershed Manager?